-Majid Alyousef is a Saudi contemporary artist and Arabic typographer based in Dubai, United Arab Emirates.
+Majid Alyousef is an Iraqi-Saudi contemporary artist and Arabic typographer based in Dubai, United Arab Emirates.
 He has been practicing Arabic calligraphy for more than 25 years and acquired mastery in the challenging Thuluth script.
 His work can be identified by a unique marriage of intricate craftsmanship and experimental composition that frequently blurs lines between Islamic art and Abstraction, Cubism and the stylized Arabic alphabet.
 The Bauhaus School has significantly influenced Alyousef’s practice, and it is possible to pick out the blocks of primary colours and rational architectural simplicity of the 19th century movement within both his works on paper and typography designs.

 Alyousef, who is both Saudi and Iraqi, was born in 1974 and grew up in Basra where there was no formal calligraphy instruction available to him.
 At the precocious age of eight he expressed interest in committing himself to the medium, and using books and the guidance of several old masters, built up his skill entirely due to his own disciplined study.
 Ultimately, his family relocated to Saudi Arabia and he pursued a Bachelors degree in Fine Arts from Iraq and a Masters degree in Interactive Design and Game Development from the Savannah College of Art and Design in the USA.

 Following a successful career serving as Design Director to a number of leading firms, Alyousef left the corporate world in order to dedicate himself to a full time studio practice supplemented by Arabic typography and freelance design work.